 Waste is an inevitable part of any manufacturing process; it’s how we manage it that makes the difference.
 We’re continuing to reduce waste generation in our manufacturing processes while we improve our recycling capabilities.
 We’re looking for alternative revenue streams and innovative disposal options to create increasingly sustainable waste output.

-In 2015, waste consumption was reduced by 5.1% per unit of production over 2014.
-The commitment and effort of our sites worldwide has meant that we have achieved our 2020 goal – a 10% reduction in waste – five years early.
-This is a source of great pride.
+In 2016, waste consumption was reduced by 5.5% per unit of production over 2015.
+The commitment and effort of our sites worldwide has meant that we are close to achieving our 2020 goal – of 20% reduction in waste.
 However, we will not allow ourselves to lose focus of our commitment to continually reduce waste generation and improve recycling.
-To reinforce this, we are setting a revised target of a 20% reduction in waste by 2020 over the 2012 baseline.
+To reinforce this, we are setting a revised target of a 30% reduction in waste by 2020 over the 2012 baseline.

-We have continued to make significant progress with our landfill diversion programme; all but five sites now send zero waste to landfill.
-The remaining facilities have clearly defined plans in place to meet the target before 2020.
-We have continued to drive performance throughout the year and in December 2015 waste sent to landfill was reduced to 2.6% of total waste generated.
+We have continued to make significant progress with our landfill diversion programme; all but one site now send waste to landfill.
+The remaining facility have clearly defined plans in place to meet the target before 2020.
+We have continued to drive performance throughout the year and in December 2016 waste sent to landfill was reduced to less than 1% of total waste generated in 2016.

 “When you consider the complexity and the scale of our manufacturing processes and the variety and volume of our raw and packaging materials – our rapid progress is a testament to our team’s focus.
 Our next challenge will be to share best practice amongst sites to get to 100%.”